Guild Lodge is Lancashire and South Cumbria NHS Foundation Trust's secure mental health inpatient hospital.

 - Social Workers and Approved Social Workers

 - Clinical Pharmacists

 - Primary healthcare services including a General Practitioner and Practice Nurse, Dental Care, Podiatry, and Dietician, Speech and Language Therapy

 - Hospital Chaplain and other ministers and spiritual leaders

-Multi-Disciplinary Team working is at the heart of practice within the SMHBU.
+Multi-disciplinary team working is at the heart of our practice.
 Good team work enables the provision of effective, comprehensive care.
-Responding effectively to Service User needs is the primary task of the team.
+Responding effectively to service user needs is the primary task of the team.
 All relevant professionals contribute to this process and to the creation of a safe and therapeutic care environment, whilst maintaining good inter-professional relationships.

 The male secure wards have the capacity to provide inpatient care for up to 96 male service users across a pathway of medium secure and low secure clinical areas.
 This is divided into seven clinical areas: